Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

         turn_speed:0, //Optional if value is "fan", the speed at which this fan turns in tenths of degrees (positive values only) per tick.
 Default = 0. turn_left:0b //Optional if value is "fan", whether the fan turns left rather than right.
 Default = 0b.
     },
     searchable:["<method>"], //Sets what method can result in searching.
 If "interact" is absent here, but provided in shake_animation, interact will still try to shake it, and trigger the search animaton, but it won't actually get searched.
-Methods: time(will search automatically), interact, vacuum, dust, fire, water, ice.
+Methods: time(will search automatically), flashlight(special tag on shining, no auto-searching), interact, vacuum, dust, fire, water, ice.
 Default = none. shake_animation:["<method>"], //Sets what method can result in the furniture shaking.
 Methods: interact, vacuum, dust, fire, water, ice.
 Default = none. searched:1b, //When set the furniture should spawn triggering its searched animation.
 Default = 0b. no_search_animation:1b, //When set the furniture has no search animation at all (eg on a chest doesn't open it).
 If set alongside searched, the furniture spawns in the searched state, skipping the animation.
 Default = 0b.